AndersDeath/holy-theory/content/all.md

 In summary, while DTOs themselves don't require dedicated files, creating separate DTO files offers advantages in terms of separation of concerns, reusability, code organization, testing, versioning, and collaboration.
 These benefits contribute to more maintainable, scalable, and efficient software development practices.### Can you explain the difference between REST API and GraphQL?

+# Can you explain the difference between REST API and GraphQL?

 REST API and GraphQL are both technologies used for building APIs (Application Programming Interfaces) that allow different software systems to communicate with each other.
 However, they have distinct differences in terms of architecture and data fetching mechanisms.